ece362-purdue/proton-labs/lab7-uart/README.md

 4. (4 points) Identify what the frequency of the clock to the baud rate generator is, and calculate the value of the Baud Rate Divisor register for a baud rate of 115200 bps.
 - Hints: try out the SDK function that sets the baud rate in your `main.c` file.
 The input clock to the baud rate generator is `clk_peri`.
+- Even if you find the value for the register in the datasheet, you need to show the formula and how it's used.

 5. (4 points) Identify the interrupt numbers associated with when the UART receives a character, and when it transmits a character.